pin-gao-cuhk/pin-gao_cuhk.github.io/_pages/about.md

 {% include base_path %}
 I am an assistant professor at  <a href="https://sds.cuhk.edu.cn/" target="_blank"><span style="color:black">School of Data Science</span></a>, the Chinese University of Hong Kong, Shenzhen.

-* The methodoligies I use include mechanism design, dyanmic programming, complexity analysis, bandits and online algorithms.
+* The methodoligies I use include mechanism design, dyanmic programming, complexity analysis, stochastic optimization, bandits and online algorithms.
 Recently, I am also very interested in algorithmic game theory and privacy preserving algorithms.
 * Applications include revenue management in recommendation systems (like live-streaming platforms), investment management in innovation market, player matching in games, etc.

 **To students**: If you have a strong **mathematical** background and are interested in visiting or working on a project with me, please drop me an email at pgao@connect.ust.hk.